Tromeo and Juliet: Attempted follow-ups

 After the success of Tromeo, Troma had plans to develop a spiritual sequel entitled Schlock and Schlockability (a play on Sense and Sensibility), in which Jane Austen is reincarnated as a well-endowed female who takes revenge on all of the Hollywood movie producers who have bastardized her novels.
 At one point, Troma announced that the film would head into production, but since then, there are no plans to follow up on the film.

 Soundtrack

-Tromeo and Juliet is also notable for its soundtrack, composed of alternative rock, pop punk and heavy metal music, which helped get the film some recognition on MTV.
-Most bands were willing to contribute their tracks for little to no money out of respect for Troma.
-In return for their song "Mr. Superlove", The Ass Ponys' lead singer requested only a check from the company for $9.95, for the purpose of framing it on his wall.

-The CD soundtrack was released on Oglio Records on May 6, 1997, and included the following tracks:
+Tromeo and Juliet is also notable for its soundtrack, which is composed of alternative rock, pop punk and heavy metal music.
+The CD soundtrack was released on Oglio Records on May 5, 1997, and included the following tracks: